Skip Navigation

 Two letters of recommendation are optional, but can distinguish an applicant’s character and are preferred.
 Recommendation letters can be sent electronically, by fax, or by postal mail.

-The Self-Reported Academic Record (SRAR) is an online system used in place of a high school (secondary school) transcript which allows first-year applicants attending a U.S. high school to self-report all courses and associated grades earned from grades 9 through 12.
-With a variety of grading scales across the country, the SRAR allows us to automatically recalculate and weigh student grade point averages (GPAs) to ensure equal consideration is given to each applicant's academic profile.
+The Self-Reported Transcript and Academic Record System (STARS) is a free platform used in place of a high school (secondary school) transcript which allows first-year applicants attending a U.S. high school to self-report all courses and associated grades earned from grades 9 through 12.
+With a variety of grading scales across the country, STARS allows us to automatically recalculate and weigh student grade point averages (GPAs) to ensure equal consideration is given to each applicant’s academic profile.

-Students applying to the main campus in Storrs, or any of our four regional campuses, should obtain a copy of their unofficial high school transcript in order to complete the SRAR.
+Students applying to the main campus in Storrs, or any of our four regional campuses, should obtain a copy of their unofficial high school transcript in order to complete their STARS Record.

 Students who have completed the State High School Equivalency Diploma (GED) should send an official copy of their diploma and a complete set of scores to the Office of Undergraduate Admissions.
 Official transcript(s) of any work completed in high school are also required.